lukechampine/us/renter/formats.md

 A contract defines a file contract formed with a host.
-It contains the contract's ID, the secret key used to revise the contract, the latest revision (along with signatures), and the Merkle roots of each 4MB sector stored under the contract, i.e. the set of hashes whose Merkle hash is the contract's `FileMerkleRoot`.
+It contains the contract's ID, the secret key used to revise the contract, the latest revision (along with signatures), and the Merkle roots of each 4MB sector stored under the contract, i.e. the set of hashes whose Merkle root is the contract's `FileMerkleRoot`.
 All of the fields are encoded in binary.

 To ensure high throughput, the format enables efficient updates to both the